skalarproduktraum/phd-thesis/chapters/external-hardware.md

 }
 ```

-In this interface, the noteworthy functions are `getPoseForEye()`, which returns a transformation matrix relative to the origin containing translational and rotational information per-eye.
-Furthermore, an HMD may provide multiple tracked devices, such as nunchucks, which can be queried via `getTrackedDevices()`. `attachToNode()` then facilitates their attachment to any `Node` in the scene graph, which subsequently inherits the transformations of the tracked device.
-A model for such a device may be provided by the HMD via `loadModelForMesh()`.
+In this interface, the noteworthy functions are `getPoseForEye()`, which returns a transformation matrix relative to the origin containing translational and rotational information separately for each eye.
+Furthermore, an HMD may provide multiple tracked devices, such as nunchucks, which can be queried via `getTrackedDevices()`.
+Via `attachToNode()` a controller can be attached any `Node` in the scene graph (most likely one representing a 3D model of the controller), which subsequently inherits the transformations of the tracked device.
+A suitable model for such a device may be provided by the HMD via `loadModelForMesh()`.
 Our implementation of SteamVR HMDs provides the correct mesh for a given HMD via this function.

 ## Augmented Reality and the Hololens

 _scenery_ also includes support for the Microsoft Hololens, a stand-alone, untethered augmented reality headset, based on the Universal Windows Platform (see class `Hololens`).
-The Hololens includes its own CPU and GPU, due to size constraints they are however not very powerful, and especially if it comes to rendering of volumetric datasets, completely underpowered.
+The Hololens includes its own CPU and GPU, due to size constraints they are, however, not very powerful, and especially when it comes to rendering of volumetric datasets, underpowered.

-To get around this issue, we have developed a thin, Direct3D-based client application for the Hololens that makes use of Hololens Remoting, a kind of proprietary streaming protocol developed by Microsoft[^remotingnote].
+To get around this issue, we have developed a thin, Direct3D-based client application for the Hololens that makes use of Hololens Remoting, a proprietary streaming protocol developed by Microsoft[^remotingnote].
 This client receives pose data from the Hololens, as well as all other parameters required to generate correct images, such as the projection matrices for each eye.
 This data is then forwarded to a Hololens interface within scenery, based on the regular HMD interface.
 Initial communication to acquire rendering parameters is done via a ZeroMQ request-reply socket, while receiving of per-frame pose data is handled with an additional, publish-subscribe socket due to better latency.

 The Hololens remoting applications are usually fed by data rendered with Direct3D, which lets us immediately recognise the problem that _scenery_ can only render via OpenGL and Vulkan at the present moment.